The Hyundai Tucson vs. The Honda CR-V

 The Hyundai Tucson and Honda CR-V have nearly identical power numbers from their base engines.
 The Tucson's 2.5-liter four-cylinder engine sends 187 horsepower and 178 pound-feet of torque to the front wheels through an eight-speed automatic transmission, while all-wheel drive is available across the lineup.
 The Honda CR-V's 1.5-liter turbo-four pairs with a continuously variable transmission and makes 190 horsepower and 179 lb-ft.

 Both models also offer a conventional hybrid powertrain-each comes standard with all-wheel drive and achieves an EPA-estimated 38 mpg combined.
-However, the Tucson Hybrid (226 hp) has a little more power under the hood than the CR-V (212 hp).
+However, the Hyundai Tucson Hybrid (227 hp) has a little more power under the hood than the CR-V (204 hp).

 Accommodations and Versatility